|BWV 147 Herz und Mund und Tat und Leben

 O thou most blessed voice!

-Now Mary makes her spirit's deepest feelings
+Now Mary makes her soul’s most inner feelings

 Through thanks and praising known;